nufrankz/whatsapp-css/README.md

 1. Click the Stylus icon on your Extensions toolbar
 2. On the popup, click the Gear icon next of this Style's name
 3. Tweak the different options, with this formatting:
-   - Image URL's _must be_ enclosed in double quotes (").
+   - Image URL's _must be_ enclosed in double quotes (`"`).
    - Custom Fonts _must be_ installed on your system.
 You can see your installed fonts on `%windir%/fonts` on Windows, `Font Book` on MacOS, `fc-list` on Linux.
+Format for Custom Fonts are usually enclosed in simple or double quotes, or have CamelCase names.
-4. Your changes will be automatically applied, unless "on change" checkbox is unchecked at the bottom
+4. Your changes will be automatically applied, unless [ ] `on change` checkbox is _unchecked_ at the bottom

 ## Features